Best Soup Places to Warm You Up in Metro Atlanta

 Order at the counter in this casual chic spot that’s one of our top picks for top mommy and me lunch spots.
 The menu changes daily and the restaurant uses local produce from area farms.
 As you might guess from the name, the soups here are top notch: brisket chili, dad’s turkey chili and chicken tortilla all have loyal followings.
 Brookhaven, Buckhead, Decatur, Roswell and Westside.

 Gluten-free and vegan soup options abound here in a casual setting with at-the-counter service.
-Try the grilled vegetable, tomato basil bisque or lentil sausage soups.
+Try the turkey chili, tomato basil bisque or chicken and rice soups.
 Beyond the bowl, the freshly made sandwiches and salads are flavorful and fresh.
 Also, the breads here are outstanding, and you’ll want to bring home a loaf of pumpkin, banana or cranberry-orange bread to have for breakfast the next day.
 Sandy Springs and Dunwoody.

 Opa!
 Lively Greek music greets diners as they make their way to the counter, past the dessert case and hot specials.
 Gyros (phonetically spelled ‘yeero,’ the restaurant’s name inspiration) are popular lunch and dinner choices, along with big salads and fluffy pita with hummus.
-Warm up with the Greek lemon chicken soup (Avgolemono), which is flavorful and bright, especially on a cold winter day.
-Or grab a Lentil Soup or Soup of the Day.
+Warm up with the Greek lemon chicken soup, which is flavorful and bright, especially on a cold winter day.
+Or grab a lentil soup or Soup of the Day.
 Roswell.

 The experience at Farm to Ladle is more store than restaurant, with plenty of pre-made items in the refrigerated case to grab and go.
 This is a plus when you’re stopping for a bite mid-shop or out with the kids.
-Locally sourced ingredients go into a selection of soups each day, including turkey chili and chicken noodle.
-Try a trio, giving you a chance to try a sandwich, salad and soup combo.
+Locally sourced ingredients go into a selection of soups each day, including turkey or chicken chili.
+Try a trio special, giving you a chance to try a sandwich, salad and soup combo.
 And don’t forget a chocolate chip cookie; they don’t skimp on the chips!
 Avalon and Ponce City Market.

 This NYC-style deli does bagels right (hand-rolled and boiled) with lox and a schmear of cream cheese, of course.
 And if you’re craving matzoh ball soup, this is the best bowl in Atlanta.
 Serving breakfast, lunch and dinner, the restaurant’s name comes from the ship that brought the owner’s mother and grandparents, Holocaust survivors, to New York in 1949.
-Decatur.
+Emory Point and Sandy Springs.

 Inspired by the street-side cafes of Asia, Tin Drum is a fast casual restaurant with noodles, stir fry, curries and rice bowls on the menu.
 The flavorful coconut soup, served with or without chicken, is creamy and not-too-spicy for young taste buds.
 Most locations have a kids eat free day.
 Lindbergh Plaza, Druid Hills, Decatur, Akers Mill Square, Sandy Springs, Perimeter Place, Roswell, Newnan and Cumming.